 Michael Burry: “That’s correct.”

-Fields is also acting under the influence of the Bandwagon Effect, and is simply echoing the thoughts of the market, that house prices only ever increase.
-Once again, for ever-rational Burry, group behaviours like this just don’t have any real impact on him, an autistic capability I explore further in the Group Biases entry.
+Fields is also acting under the influence of the Bandwagon Effect, and is simply echoing the thoughts of the market that house prices only ever increase.
+Once again, for ever-rational Burry, group behaviours like this just don’t have much impact on him, an autistic capability I explore further in the Group Biases entry.